ziliang-jin/ziliang-jin.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am a fourth-year Ph.D. candidate in [the Department of Logistics and Maritime Studies](https://www.polyu.edu.hk/lms), Faculty of Business, The Hong Kong Polytechnic University.
+I am a fourth-year Ph.D. student (began 2020 fall) in [the Department of Logistics and Maritime Studies](https://www.polyu.edu.hk/lms), Faculty of Business, The Hong Kong Polytechnic University.

 ### Research Interests